 Under her direction, Mazowsze became famous all over the world.
 The spectacles of Mazowsze have inspired Polish people living outside Poland, while audiences in other countries were exposed to the magnificence which is Polish culture.

-Nicknamed “Szef” (chief, boss, el-supremo), Choreographer, Witold Zapała, joined „Mazowsze” in 1957 as a Dancer.
+They called him “Szef” (chief, boss, el-supremo), Choreographer, Witold Zapała, joined „Mazowsze” in 1957 as a Dancer.
 He is the best I have ever seen.
 It is as if he could fly through the air.

 I met Witold Zapała at a Polish Folk Dance festival in Los Angeles.
 He was one of the choreographers who came from Poland to coach the dancers from the 15 Polish dance troupes in attendance.